Muideen27/SAIL_Innonvation_LAB_R-Progamming/R_shiny/README.md

 - or put the path to the directory as an argument

 - It should open an browser window with the app running

+## Image example
+- Let’s build an example with an image

+- How about we create a histogram of data

+- Put a slider on so that the user has to guess the mean